Full list of players competing on rebel LIV Golf tour

 How will the season work and where is the next event?

-Bangkok will be the sixth of seven ‘regular’ events this year with the team championship forming the final event of the season at Doral in Miami in October.
+Jeddah will be the seventh of the seven ‘regular’ events this year with the team championship forming the final event of the season at Doral in Miami in October.

 The team championship will see all 12 teams seeded and a four-day knockout tournament will be played using match play scoring to determine the winner, with a championship match taking place on the final day.

-An individual champion will also be crowned using points accumulated over the seven ‘regular season’ events.
+Dustin Johnson was crowned as the individual champion for points accumulated over the ‘regular season’ events.

 - LIV Golf London, Centurion Club - June 9-11